 Raised Face Flange

 Raised face flanges are the most commonly used type of flanges.
 A raised face flange has a raised ridge around the bolt circle.
 The ridge height varies depending on the weight rating of the raised face flange.
-A dimensioning chart may be used to determine the appropriate raised face flange to use during assembly.
+A dimensioning chart may be used to determine the appropriately raised face flange to use during assembly.
 Raised face flanges help to increase the amount of pressure that the joint can contain.
 This is done by concentrating more pressure on a smaller gasket area.

 Ring Type Facing